About Watch MovementsCopyright © David Boettcher 2006 - 2017 all rights reserved.

 Positive set keyless work

 Positive set keyless work is the most common form in Europe.
 Because it is so common, "positive set" is usually omitted and it is just called stem setting.
 In this type of keyless work a long stem extends from the crown into the movement and is held in place in the movement by a projection on the setting lever that engages with a groove on the stem.
 The setting lever is held in place by a small screw that is trapped between the plates.
 The head of this screw is visible on the top plate or bridge near to the axis of the stem.
-To release the stem the setting lever screw is slackened a couple of turns which moves the projection on the lever aside and the stem can then be pulled out from the movement and case.
+To release the stem the setting lever screw is slackened one or two turns, this moves the projection on the lever aside and the stem can then be pulled out from the movement and case.

 When the movement is in the case, the setting lever screw is tight and the crown is pushed to the side of the case, the keyless work is put into the winding mode.
 When the crown is pulled away from the watch case to set the time, the setting lever moves and puts the keyless work into the hand set mode.
 The pull on the stem is a direct, positive, action on the keyless work, hence the name.
 A detent in the keyless work holds the mechanism in the hand set position until the crown is pushed back to its normal position against the case.